-Did they mention things like cost, speed, efficiency, or service?
+Did they mention things like cost?
+Speed?
+Service?
 Maybe it’s something more specific like a luxury hotel experience or a more refreshing drink?

 Once you have your list, it’s time to do an honest assessment of your brand’s ability to meet those needs.
 Which needs are you currently meeting?
 Which would require further investment to better fulfill?

 The goal is to identify the needs that are most important to your customers and that your business is uniquely qualified to meet.
-Continue to narrow down the list with these criteria in mind until you hit upon an idea that meets all of the criteria in the previous section.
+Continue to narrow down the list with these criteria in mind until you hit upon a singular idea that meets all of the criteria in the previous section.

-In the previous step, you identified the core need that your customers have identified as most important to them and that you are unique qualified to fulfill.
+At this point, you’ve identified the core need that your customers have identified as most important to them and that you are unique qualified to fulfill.
 The next step is to articulate your brand promise statement.

 In articulating your brand promise statement, the goal is to craft a simple, straightforward sentence that communicates how your brand pledges to fulfill the most important need of your customer.
-Easier said than done, but the keyword here is simplicity.
+Easier said than done, but the keyword here is “simplicity.”